Brighton's Blog

 Encoding instructions by hand like it’s 1985

 Post 4 mentioned that I hand-encoded every MIPS instruction as hex constants directly in Python.
-I figured it’s worth breaking down what that actually looks like in practice.
-So here’s the deep dive—every trampoline, every encoding decision, and the one-bit typo that almost ruined everything.
+Here’s what that actually looks like in practice—every trampoline, every encoding decision, and the one-bit typo that almost ruined everything.

 Read more →